 “Yeah.
 All my frat brothers can tell.
 They ribbed me but said it was nice that I had someone.
 They were the ones who told me that Tim had died.
 They were really cool about it.”

 “I can’t believe he’s dead.
 Part of me wants to breakdown and cry.
 I know Tim would punch and tell me to be a man.
 It’s like I can’t be gay about it.”

 We both laugh at the two meanings of gay.
 I put my arm around him.
 We both sob just once.
 Smiling we know we have each other’s back.
 We sit back.
 The choir begins their pre-service performance.
-It was five boys and one girl, all young teens.
-They’re also playing electric guitar, Pink Floyd.
+It is five boys and one girl, all young teens.
+They are also playing electric guitar, Pink Floyd.
 The song is ‘Wish You Were Here.”

 It hits me in the heart.
 The tears flow.
 Jack looks distressed.